 Each year the Office of the Vice Provost for Graduate and Postdoctoral Studies presents eleven awards to students whose theses make a significant contribution to the academic community and to the society at large.

 The Governor General's Academic Medal, first awarded in 1873 by the Earl of Dufferin, has become one of the most prestigious awards available to students in Canadian educational institutions.
 The Governor General of Canada continues to encourage academic excellence across the country and to recognize outstanding graduate students.
-The Governor General's Academic Medal is awarded to the best doctoral dissertation in three research areas based on the evaluation and defence of the dissertation, along with the originality and significance of the research.
+The Governor General's Academic Medal is awarded to the best dissertation in three research areas based on the evaluation and defence of the dissertation, along with the originality and significance of the research.
 The three research areas are:

 • Arts, Social Sciences, Law, Education and Management;